Elgin James: Arrest and prison

 James was arrested by the FBI in Los Angeles, California on July 14, 2009, stemming from an incident four years earlier.
 He was charged with a criminal complaint of federal attempted extortion filed in Chicago.
 It is alleged that in 2005 James sanctioned an attack on an individual who had past ties to white power politics.
 James is then reported as to have said that the man could avoid further trouble if he made a $5,000 “donation” to FSU.
 After that incident, the FBI became involved, and after another attack, the victim scheduled a meeting with James to give the $5,000 while the FBI had surveillance on the encounter.
 The individual has been revealed to be a member of the band Mest.
 Speculation has been raised that lead singer Tony Lovato's previous ties to white power groups were the reason why the band was targeted, given FSU's anti-racist stance.
 However the specific Mest member who was targeted has not been revealed.

 James was sentenced to one year and one day of prison by U.S. District Judge Suzanne B. Conlon in Chicago on March 8, 2011.
 Prosecutors had sought up to four years in prison, noting the extreme violence in which James had engaged in against Neo-Nazi skinheads.
-Over 60 letters of support were submitted on James' behalf including letters from actor Ed Harris as well as Robert Redford, who James has credited with helping him turn his life around.
+Over 60 letters of support were submitted on James' behalf, including letters from actor Ed Harris as well as Robert Redford, whom James has credited with helping him turn his life around.
 James told the New York Times that through working with Redford "I truly realized that I needed to leave the violence of that life behind.”
 In Robert Redford's letter to the judge he wrote "I believe that Elgin has the potential to make a difference.
 He has an important message for people of all ages and the possibility of change (and) the power of nonviolence."

 The same day James was sentenced he was hired to write a screenplay for Brian Grazer and Universal Pictures.
 After the sentencing, James said in a statement that "The last few months have been a juxtaposition of the best and worst of my life.
 Today I faced my day of reckoning. … I have accepted responsibility for my past."
 James served his sentence at Metropolitan Detention Center.
 He was released on March 16, 2012.